nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Adding a Teammate

 1. Adding a teammate into a project while in a project scope
-   1. Prerequisites: Have a valid project created, and start with `startproject 1`.
+   1. Prerequisites: Have a valid project created, and start it using `startproject`.

    1. Test case: `addteammate mn/Lucas mg/LucasTai98 mp/93824823 me/lucas@gmail.com ma/18 Evelyn Road `<br>
       Expected: A new teammmate is added to project 1.
 "New Teammate added: LucasTai98" message is returned to the